-We have audited the consolidated financial statements of First Credit Union (the "Credit Union"), which comprise the consolidated statement of financial position as at December 31, 2021, and the consolidated statements of income, other comprehensive income, changes in members equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of First Credit Union (the "Credit Union"), which comprise the consolidated statement of financial position as at December 31, 2022, and the consolidated statements of income (loss), comprehensive income (loss), changes in members' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Credit Union as at December 31, 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Credit Union as at December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.